-The Board of Directors in their meeting held on April 14, 2021 recommended a final dividend of ₹15/- per equity share (approximately \$0.20 per equity share) for the financial year ended March 31, 2021.
-The same was approved by the shareholders in the Annual General Meeting (AGM) of the Company held on June 19, 2021 and resulted in a net cash outflow of \$861 million excluding dividend paid on treasury shares.
+The Board of Directors in their meeting held on April 13, 2022 declared an final dividend of ₹16/- per equity share (approximately \$0.21 per equity share) for the financial year ended March 31, 2022.
+This payment is subject to approval of shareholders in the Annual General Meeting (AGM) of the Company to be held on June 25, 2022 and if approved would result in a net cash outflow of approximately \$885 million (excluding dividend paid on treasury shares).